Start location: Allanfauld, by Kilsyth (NS 717 788)

 OS Landranger 64 (Glasgow) or OS Explorer 348 (Campsie Fells)

 This route presently forms a good circular walking route from Kilsyth - up the Tak Ma Doon Road, over Tomtain and Garrel Hill and back again via the Laird's Loup.
 Its recreational history stretches back to at least Victorian times with the fashion for visiting sites in the hills such as the Laird's Loup waterfalls.
 The first edition of Scottish Hill Tracks (1947) describes a through route from Kilsyth to Kippen via the Laird's Loup and the Spout of Ballochleam.
+More recently, ScotWays' records from the 1990s indicate that The Strawberry at NS715791 is a rock pool frequented by local people in summer - Heritage Paths doesn't know whether the locals still use it this way, so we'd be interested to hear if they do!

 However, the Laird's Loup path's history is not just that of leisure.
 It formed an important part of the network of footpaths that once crossed the Kilsyth Hills; these are beautifully shown on the OS second edition 6" maps.
 Diverging from the Chapman's Road, the footpath passed the Laird's Loup and crossed the area now afforested to reach Burnhouse, these days just a ruin in the Carron Valley Forest.